North edge (formerly Green Zone)

 Broad-based program

-The program came about after an intensive participation process.
-It was drawn up in cooperation with area parties, interest groups, residents, landowners and entrepreneurs, with over 25 working workshops and several residents' evenings.
-This resulted in a widely supported program that reflects the wishes and ideas from society and contributes to the development of the Noordrand into a high-quality green zone.
-The first excavation work in the area started in October 2024 and the work has now been completed.
+The program was developed following an intensive participatory process.
+It was developed in collaboration with local stakeholders, interest groups, residents, landowners, and business owners, involving over 25 workshops and several resident meetings.
+This has resulted in a widely supported program that reflects the wishes and ideas of the community and contributes to the development of the Noordrand into a high-quality green zone.